-See Appendix~\ref{app:metal_distributions} for a comparison of the smoothed metal distributions.
+Fig.~\ref{fig:turb_metal_dists} shows the normalised histograms of the filtered metal field.
+The panels are Mach numbers $\mathcal{M} = 0.3$, $0.7$, and $2.1$ from top to bottom, respectively.
+The black curves with markers show the convergence of the filtered metal field for resolutions $64^3$, $128^3$, $256^3$, $512^3$, and $768^3$.
+The coloured lines show, from lightest to darkest: \model{Dyn.
+Smag} (solid salmon), \model{Smag.} (solid magenta), \model{FIRE} (dotted magenta), \model{Dyn.
+Grad.} (dashed purple), and \model{Grad.} (solid purple) at $64^3$ resolution.
+We obtained all of the information for this figure after approximately two mixing timescales, $t \sim 2\, \tau_\mathrm{mix}$, where $\tau_\mathrm{mix} = 1 / \mathcal{M}$.
+All of the sub-grid models except the \model{FIRE} calibration predict a more accurate large-scale metal distribution, at lower resolution.

 Fig.~\ref{fig:turb_convergence} shows the standard deviation ($\sigma_\mathrm{Z}$) of the smoothed metal distribution as a function of $N_\mathrm{x} = \{64, 128, 256, 512, 768\}$ in our simulations at $t \sim 2 \tmix$, for Mach numbers $0.3$, $0.7$, and $2.1$ from top to bottom, respectively.
 The stars correspond to the simulations without a sub-grid metal mixing model at the resolution given by their labels.
 The remaining symbols in the legend correspond to the simulations at $64^3$ with a sub-grid metal mixing model (see Table~\ref{tbl:models_list} for a description).
 The dotted line shows an exponential decay fit to test convergence in the simulations without metal mixing.
 We expect decreasing $\sigma_\mathrm{Z}$ with increasing resolution since hydrodynamical mixing is more resolved and the metal value in each grid cell approaches the mean.